WatchGuard MDR Managed Service Overview

 The WatchGuard SOC provides remediation guidance for any detected threats.
 For more information, go to Incident Mitigation and Remediation.

-Partner Eligibility and Onboarding
+Partner and Customer Eligibility

 In addition, you must attend an initial partner onboarding session.
+For more information about onboarding, go to Onboarding Process.

 We also recommend: